WRFan/jailbreak10.3.3/README.md

 	https://apt.bingner.com/debs/1443.00

 don't really care about us poor shmoks still running 10.x iOS.
 They compile for later versions of iOS, which means the apps rely on symbols not present on 10.x iOS.
-That's why I uploaded the 10.x iOS compatible apps to cloud (above), the files that work on iOS 10.x are very difficult to find, plus you need to check the symbols used by executables and dylibs (libraries) to determine if a programme is compatible.
+That's why I uploaded the 10.x iOS compatible apps to the github releases section (above), the files that work on iOS 10.x are very difficult to find, plus you need to check the symbols used by executables and dylibs (libraries) to determine if a programme is compatible.
 In particular, the following symbols are causing most problems:

 	_chkstk_darwin